Ronit-k/Artificial-Intelligence-101/readme.md

 # Artificial Intelligence 101 Projects
-*Electrical Engineer’s Association, IIT Kanpur*
+*Electrical Engineers' Association, IIT Kanpur*
 **Duration:** Dec’24 – Jan’25

-This repository contains Jupyter notebooks demonstrating machine learning and deep learning projects implemented as part of the *Artificial Intelligence 101* course.
+This repository contains Jupyter notebooks demonstrating machine learning and deep learning projects implemented as part of the *Artificial Intelligence 101*.
 Each project showcases a different ML architecture and dataset.

 ---